- Immunization Requirements

 The New York State Department of Health and the New York State Education Department provide immunization requirements for children entering/enrolled in public school.

 Parents should consult with their child’s physician regarding their child’s immunization schedule.
 Immunizations must be completed by the first day of school in September or your child will be excluded from school.
 Documented proof of immunizations should be sent to the nurse’s office as soon as possible.
-Parental recall is not acceptable.
+Parent recall is not acceptable.
 For more information on immunization requirements, please contact the nurse at your child’s school.

 All new students and students entering pre-kindergarten, kindergarten, second, fourth, seventh and 10th grades are required by law to present a copy of a current physical (done within the past 12 months) to the school nurse within 30 days of their first day of school.
 Download the health certificate/appraisal form for the doctor to fill out.
 For those who do not have a physician, district health services will provide physicals for students entering these grades, as well as for students wishing to play sports or acquire working papers.

 Health physicals and screenings performed by school personnel provide a baseline measure of a student’s wellness and sensory functions.
-These evaluations are not equal in scope to evaluations performed by personnel at a doctor’s office, hospital or clinic.
+These evaluations are not equal in scope to evaluations performed by personnel at a doctor’s office, hospital, or clinic.
 Children should have regular pediatric and dental care.

 Families who are new to the area, cannot afford a private physician, or need help accessing affordable dental services should contact their children’s school nurse’s office for assistance locating local resources.